-When you think about it, freedom in your shot, create uniqueness to your shot, which I think you will love it yourself.
+When you think about it, freedom in your shot creates a uniqueness to your shot, which I think you will love yourself.
 But how about others who see your photograph.
 Are they gonna feel the same way?

-Take this for example, I always take a shot in in unique perspective.
-Like taking side way, try diagonal angle, or take photo directly to the sun.
-And I love it and I’m sure others will to.
+Take this, for example, I always take a shot from a unique perspective.
+Like taking sideways, trying diagonal angles, or taking photos directly to the sun.
+And I love it and I’m sure others will too.

 No matter of fact, YOU ARE NOT OTHER PEOPLE.
-So how do you know what they feels like.
+So how do you know what they feel like?
 Maybe they don’t like it.
 Or even make them dizzy.
 And there come the criticizing.
-Maybe harsh, sometime insightful, many spamming.
+Maybe harsh, sometimes insightful, many spamming.